MimiBaca1/Prism36_Framework_QuantumReactor/README.md

 ## Summary

-Prism36 ARC Reactor – Project Summary
+Prism36 Quantum Reactor – Project Summary
-The Prism36 ARC reactor is a theoretical fusion architecture that integrates quaternionic field dynamics, spinor confinement, and gyroscopic stabilization within a spherical tokamak framework.
+The Prism36 Quantum Reactor is a theoretical fusion architecture that integrates quaternionic field dynamics, spinor confinement, and gyroscopic stabilization within a spherical tokamak framework.
 At its core lies the Prism36 containment mesh—a 36-node quaternionic lattice designed to encode spatial harmonics and field inversion zones through symmetry-governed potential fields.
 This mesh serves not only as a geometric scaffold but as a computational engine for plasma behavior, enabling dynamic confinement via spinor field coupling and Dirac-like eigenmode analysis.

 Plasma is confined within a spherical tokamak, augmented by a system of gyroscopic rings—both orbital and non-orbital—that modulate magnetic topology and induce harmonic precession.
 These rings interact with the Prism36 mesh through quaternionic feedback loops, allowing for real-time field correction, edge stability, and rotational coherence.
 The system is designed to explore high-beta confinement regimes, symmetry-induced degeneracies, and novel field inversion mechanisms.